-There is plenty to see and do this Christmas in Cornwall.
-From traditional village lights to magnificent storytelling in the woods, here is our list of must-do activities, so make sure you add them to your festive calendar.
+From traditional village lights to magnificent storytelling in the woods.
+Make sure you add these Cornish Christmas events to your festive calendar.

 Nothing says Christmas in Cornwall like the sight of Mousehole Harbour all lit up.
 A staple of Cornish childhoods (who didn’t argue with their siblings over which was better – the Sea Serpent or the Whale).
 You can’t beat wandering through the small cobbled streets, mulled wine in hand, spotting your favourite lights in the crisp Cornish air.

-The lights will be switched on, on Saturday 15th December and will be on daily from 5pm-11pm, until Friday 4th January.
+The lights will be switched on, on Saturday 14th December and will be on daily from 5pm-11pm, until the 4th January.
 This is except for one hour, on the anniversary of Penlee Lifeboat tragedy when they are dimmed as a mark of respect for those who lost their lives.

 The only thing better than one festive village is two.
-What could be better on a chilly December evening then seeing as many Christmas lights as possible.
-From Saturday 1st of December, when the lights are switched on, you can see the Twelve Days of Christmas in lights in Angarrack.
+What could be better on a chilly December evening than seeing as many Christmas lights as possible?
+From the 1st of December, when the lights are switched on, you can see the Twelve Days of Christmas in lights in Angarrack.

 Angarrack is a village in west Cornwall just a mile outside Hayle, a perfectly quaint location for a stroll through the light displays.

-Between 24th November-30th December, experience a Christmas like no other at the magical Eden Project.
-You can visit Father Christmas, go ice skating and watch awe-inspiring light installations with live music and projections.
+Between 30th November-30th December, experience a Christmas like no other at the magical Eden Project.
+You can visit Father Christmas, go ice skating and attend the Christmas Jumper Swap Shop.

 Their cafés will be serving seasonal food to get you in the festive mood.
 There is also a chance to do some shopping after in their gift shop, which is open until late on selected evenings.

-Fancy a spot of Christmas shopping, then head to Fowey from 30th November – 2nd December.
-With over 200 hand-picked traders, there will be something for everyone on your list, including a collection of handmade gifts, arts and crafts as well as the region’s finest locally produced food and drink.
+Fancy a spot of Christmas shopping, then head to Fowey from 6th-8th December.
+With almost 200 hand-picked traders, there will be something for everyone on your list, including a collection of handmade gifts, arts and crafts as well as the region’s finest locally produced food and drink.
 We also have a Seasalt shop in Fowey, so be sure to pop in for some locally designed Christmas gifts.
 Find the full list of exhibitors at Fowey’s Christmas market can be found here.

 Rogue Theatre’s Winter Wood – Tehidy Woods

-There are plenty of fine local foods and crafts on sale at the market in Padstow and a schedule bursting with live cookery demonstrations from the likes of Rick Stein, Paul Ainsworth and Phil Vickery.
+There are plenty of fine local foods and crafts on sale at the market in Padstow and a schedule bursting with live cookery demonstrations from the likes of Rick Stein, Nathan Outlaw and Angela Hartnett.
 You can view the full list of chefs here.
 Make sure to pop into the Seasalt shop if you’re there to pick up some special gifts inspired by Cornwall.

 Padstow is a charming, working fishing town on the north coast of Cornwall.
 It’s surrounded by breathtaking beaches and a famous destination for any foodie.